-Not until recently, I realized that my love and passion for sports was developed because of the lack of interaction and emotional connection I had with my dad outside of sports.
-Throughout the majority of my adolescent years I played sports so that I could have a conversation with my dad and to gain his approval of me being man enough to be his son.
-Even though I was blessed to reach the pinnacle of football and play in the NFL, I would say it came at the expense of having a genuine loving relationship with my dad.
+It was not until recently that I realized my love and passion for sports was developed because of the lack of interaction and emotional connection I had with my dad outside of sports.
+Throughout the majority of my adolescent years, I played sports so that I could have a conversation with my dad and gain his approval of me being man enough to be his son.
+Even though I was blessed to reach the pinnacle of football and play in the NFL, I would say it came at the expense of having a genuine, loving relationship with my dad.

-Society and cultural norms also played a huge role in the development of my relationship with my dad because the world around me told me dads are supposed to be the financial support, strong unemotional human beings and conquerors of women.
-All of which, are qualities dictated by the Man Box.
+Society and cultural norms also played a huge role in the development of my relationship with my dad because the world around me told me dads are supposed to be the financial support – strong unemotional human beings and conquerors of women.
+All of these are qualities dictated by the Man Box.
 These teachings lead to the lack of conversations between children and dads during that ride to school in the mornings or from school in the afternoons.

-Living in a time where fathers take their children to school is a sign of the progress.
+Living in a time where fathers take their children to school is a sign of progress.
 Men are breaking out of the Man Box.
-I celebrate that progress but know that there is still so much work to be done to eradicate the issue of violence against women.
+I celebrate that progress, but I also know that there is still so much work to be done to eradicate the issue of violence against women.
 I truly believe it starts with the love we show and demonstrate on a daily basis to the children in our lives.

 We are talking about healthy manhood and what it means to be a man more than we’ve ever done before.
 Let’s take it a step farther and continue this conversation for the sake of the women in our lives.
 We have to be ready to think outside the Man Box and challenge each other to show love – not hate – toward everyone, but especially the children.

 – A Call To Men Trainer Syndric Steptoe